schoederlab/vaxpipe/README.md

+**Important note: this branch was tested with snakemake version 7.32.4**

 # vaxpipe

 **vaxpipe** is a Snakemake-based pipeline designed to automate structural modeling of symmetric protein complexes using the [Rosetta](https://www.rosettacommons.org/) molecular modeling suite.